GBrachetta/Parfumier/README.md

 - Error pages respond correctly to all possible errors.
 To test this, errors have been purposedly provoqued in order to invoque the above pages.
 - Visiting non-existing endpoints correctly returns the 404.html template, with access to all navigation.
 - Regardless of the size of the image uploaded, cloudinary deals with it and resizes it to the predetermined dimensions.
+- Attempting to write a review without being logged in makes a modal open letting the user know that such operation isn't permitted.

 ### Validators and linters